 Clinical Practicum and Internship Experiences

 Clinical experiences are the bedrock of an SLP's education.
 As part of the master's program, students at the MGH Institute engage in foundational clinical practicum experiences in state-of-the-art Speech, Language and Literacy Center mentored by faculty clinical experts, and multiple experiences in our affiliated clinical sites.
-During your second year, students receive opportunities for clinical placements over three to four semesters at more than 200 prominent hospitals, clinics, centers and schools.
-As the only degree-granting affiliate of Mass General Brigham (MGB), the Institute gives you access to MGB's top hospitals and clinical sites.
-These hands-on training opportunities allow students to apply theoretical knowledge in real-world settings and develop essential clinical skills.
+During their second year, students receive opportunities for clinical placements over three to four semesters at more than 200 prominent hospitals, clinics, centers and schools.
+As the only degree-granting affiliate of Mass General Brigham (MGB), the Institute gives students access to MGB's top hospitals and clinical sites.
+These hands-on training opportunities allow students to apply evidence based intervention strategies and theoretical knowledge like literacy intervention frameworks in real-world settings; developing essential clinical skills.

 Meeting Speech-Language Pathologist Requirements for Licensure